 Thank you, Joy, for that thorough overview of the program.
 We'll now move into our Question and Answer time.
-I see some of you have already submitted question.
-If you have any question, use the Q&A box that can be found by hovering your mouse at the bottom of your screen.
+I see some of you have already submitted questions.
+If you have a question to submit, use the Q&A box that can be found by hovering your mouse at the bottom of your screen.